vdzk/mindofapollo/public/about.md

 ## Won't rationality do more harm than good?
+There are at least a couple of reasons why some people have partially negative attitudes towards rationality.

+#### Overconfidence
 Human reason can, in principle, solve all problems.
 That is one of the core Enlightenment ideas.
 Unfortunately it has lead to overconfidence in reason.
 Some dark chapters of our history such as the Reign of Terror, slavery, colonial domination, racism, artificial famines and brutal working conditions were all to some extent enabled by this hubris.

-We should always keep these lessons in mind when our rational conclusions go against established traditions, customs, feelings and common sense.
+We should always keep these lessons in mind when our rational conclusions, including the ones argued for by this platform, go against established traditions, customs, feelings and common sense.
+Particularly when these conclusions are used to justify disturbing other people's way of life.

-Like David Hume said “reason is, and ought only to be the slave of the passions.”
-The Mind of Apollo doesn't mandate a set of morals (prescriptive axioms).
+#### Coldheartedness
+People sometimes say things like "It was rational for me not to help this person out but I did it anyway" and by that, they mean that it is rational to be selfish but they went against it as a result of their moral virtue.

+This project uses a stricter sense of the word "rationality".
+Rationality doesn't carry a specific set of morals like selfishness or efficiency in pursuing some narrow goal.
+This project takes a view that moral reasoning comes from fundamental values that are accepted without reason, and which should thus always ultimately guide reason without (directly) being questioned.
+The Mind of Apollo doesn't mandate a particular configuration of fundamental values (prescriptive axioms).
 Users can individually set them up as they see fit.
 + How to prevent overconfidence in conclusions?
 + Which prescriptive axioms are supported?